puppetlabs-toy-chest/puppet-quest-guide/quests/quest_template.md

 ## Get started

-> Optionally, begin with a quotation.
-> - Kevin Henner

 In this quest, we cover...

 Ready to get started?
 Run the following command on your Learning VM: